clambro/black-hole-thesis/docs/description.md

 \log_{16}\xi_\ell \approx 1 + \log_{16}\xi_{\ell + 1} \approx 2 + \log_{16}\xi_{\ell + 2}
 $$

-Plotting our own error in energy conservation at $\ell = 12, 13, 14$ and $\epsilon=21.5$ in log space shows precisely this relationship
+Plotting our own error in energy conservation at $\ell = 12, 13, 14$ and $\epsilon=21.5$ in log space shows precisely this relationship with the three curves separated by one unit each

 <div align="center">
   <img src="images/energy_conservation.png" alt="A plot demonstrating conservation of energy" width="600">